janko/janko.io/_drafts/rodauth-a-refreshing-take-on-authentication-in-ruby.md

 end
 ```

-We can now generate links to Rodauth's built-in MFA manage page, which will
+Given we've created the necessary [database tables], we can now generate links
+to Rodauth's MFA pages, which provide a basic interface for users to manage MFA
-guide the user to set up MFA for their account.
+for their account.

 ```erb
 <!-- somewhere under account settings: -->